sara-nl/2019-08-28-htdp-elixir/_episodes/run-spider-jobs.md

 ls -l
 ```

-You may copy your results to the folder you created above to share the results with your colleagues
+You may copy your results to the folder you created above to share the results with your colleagues.
+Please check first if your job is finished, else you will copy partial results only.

 ```sh
 cd /project/spidercourse/Share/$USER-results